mvolkmann/blog/src/meteor.md

 Meteor will wait for the `Promise` to resolve or reject before returning a result or an error to the client.

+### Method Retries

+If a client calls a Method and their internet connection is lost before a result is returned, Meteor will remember this and will make the call again when connectivity is restored.
+This presents an issue when Methods are not idempotent.
+Being idempotent means that the when a call is repeated, no additional changes are made in the database.

+Consider typical CRUD operations.

+- Creating a new document in a collection using the same data multiple times is typically problematic and it's up to you to guard against this.
+  For example, in a Todo app we could reject attempts to add multiple tasks with the same text.

+- Retrieving a document from a collection multiple times is not a problem.

+- Updating a document multiple times is not a problem as long as the document hasn't been modified using different data in the interim.
+  This can be addressed by adding the last update timestamp to each document and verifying that it matches what is in the data for an update.
+  When the timestamp does not match, we can assume the document has been updated since we last retrieved it and reject the update.

+- Deleting a document multiple times is not a problem as long as attempts to delete a non-existent document are not treated as errors.

 ### Viewing WebSocket Messages

 Chrome DevTools can be used to view the WebSocket messages